carlos53093/squadswap-contract/projects/masterchef-v3/docs/MasterChefV3.md

 function massUpdatePools() internal
 ```

-Update cake reward for all the liquidity mining pool.
+Update squad reward for all the liquidity mining pool.

 ### updatePools